-When do I plant food plots for white-tailed deer in central Texas?
-Warm season planting of sorghum or legumes should be done in the early spring when soil temperatures rise and seeds will germinate.
+When do I plant food plots for white-tailed deer in Texas?
+Warm season planting of sorghum and legumes should be done in the early spring when soil temperatures rise and seeds will germinate.
+The danger of a freeze should have passed prior to planting.
 Planning for soil preparation activities well in advance of anticipated planting dates is a must for successful food plots.
-When possible, warm season food plots should be cultivated during late summer or early fall of the year prior to planting by deep double-disking.
-Most plantings should be made after April 15th.
-Some varieties of peas can be planted into mid-summer if soil moisture is adequate for germination and plant growth.
-Fall planting of cool season annuals should be conducted during September and October when soil moisture is adequate and before soil temperatures begin to drop.
-Specific planting date information for selected forage plantings and locally adapted varieties is also available from seed dealers, local Texas AgriLife Extension Service county agents, or the Natural Resources Conservation Service (SCS).
+When possible, warm season food plots should be cultivated during late summer or early fall of the year prior to planting by deep double disking.
+Some varieties of peas can be planted into early summer if soil moisture is adequate for germination and plant growth.
+Fall planting of cool season annuals should be conducted during late September and October when soil moisture is adequate for germination segin to drop.
+Specific planting date information for selected forage plantings and locally adapted varieties is also available from seed dealers, local Texas Agricultural Extension Service county agents, or the Natural Resources Conservation Service (SCS).

 Where should food plots be located and how many do I need?
 Food plots should be located near cover used by deer.
 Deer prefer to feed in areas where escape from predators or other disturbances can be achieved quickly.
 Placement of food plots should take into consideration the location of dense brush or other escape cover, the terrain or topographic features on the land, drainages or water courses, the distance from property lines, and the location of soil suitable for cultivation.
 First, look for any existing or previously cultivated fields for food plot development.
 Clearing new locations for food plots is expensive and may be cost prohibitive.
+Food plots should ideally be long and narrow.
+Larger food plots may be irregular or kidney shaped with some brushy cover.
+It may also be desirable to provide a small watering device within the brushy cover.

 Knowledge of soil types is necessary in locating sites for food plots.
 Soils must be capable of growing plants you select for planting.
 Local soil map books are available from the Natural Resources Conservation Service to assist you in selecting good soil types for planting food plots.
 Be sure the crops you plant are compatible with the soil properties of pH, drainage, texture, permeability, available water capacity, and depth.
 Avoid cultivation of soils on slopes or those prone to water and wind erosion.
 Food plots should be located in areas accessible to the highest density of deer on the property.
 Well traveled deer trails, watering areas, and other high deer use areas will give you a clue about where to locate a food plot.
 Food plots located near surface water sources such as creeks, rivers, ponds and stock watering tanks may increase visitations by deer.
 Placement of food plots near the center of your property may influence seasonal movements of deer during the stress periods of the year.
+Studies indicate that deer regularly travel a half-mile to visit food plots.
+One set of food plots per section (640 acres) should be sufficient.